riordan/turkeyfires/README.md

 Mount Docker Jupyter/Datascience Notebook for THIS FOLDER/PROJECT `docker run -d -p 8888:8888 -v $(pwd):/home/jovyan/work jupyter/datascience-notebook start-notebook.sh`

+The Windows `exe`'s are a lie.
+It's self-extracting ZIP files, which [Unix Zip should have no problem opening](http://superuser.com/a/737244/588732).

+The files are all dbf.
+Need a python DBF reader to see if they've all got fairly normalized metadata already.

+I appear to have cracked enough of Docker to work with it.
+Still feels less portable than VirtualENV but whatever, we'll roll with it.

+Built custom Dockerfile, using the jupyter/scipy-notebook as base and then just running `pip install` for libraries (conda is being a pain).
+NOTE: needed to add to the .dockerignore all the actual files so it wouldn't need to stream all the data into the environment when building.

+Installed simpledbf, which appears to be reading things fine.
+Importantly, may make sense to move this all to CSV's + SQLite.
+A script to do that should be created.

 # TODO
 ## Data Gardening